Titles and Affiliations

-- Understanding the molecular drivers of aggressive breast cancer in African American women and how these are different in Caucasian women.
+Understanding the molecular drivers of aggressive breast cancer in Black women and how these are different in white women.

 Dr. Ambrosone is a Distinguished Professor of Oncology, Chair of the Department of Cancer Prevention and Control, and Senior Vice President for Population Sciences at Roswell Park Comprehensive Cancer Center.
 She is also co-leader of the CCSG Population Sciences Program.
 She was formerly a member of NCI’s EPIC Study Section and the ACS’s study section on Carcinogenesis, Nutrition and the Environment, and has served on several special emphasis panels and SPORE reviews.
 She is former Senior Editor for Cancer Research, was a member of the Board of Scientific Advisors to the Director of the National Cancer Institute until 2012, and served on the Interagency Breast Cancer and Environmental Research Coordinating Committee, established by the US Secretary of Health and Human Services to examine the state of the science on breast cancer and the environment and provide recommendations for future directions in research.